github/docs/content/github-cli/github-cli/using-github-cli-extensions.md

 ## About {% data variables.product.prodname_cli %} extensions

-{% note %}
+> [!NOTE]

-**Note:** Extensions outside of {% data variables.product.product_name %} and {% data variables.product.prodname_cli %} are not certified by {% data variables.product.product_name %} and are governed by separate terms of service, privacy policy, and support documentation.
+> Extensions outside of {% data variables.product.product_name %} and {% data variables.product.prodname_cli %} are not certified by {% data variables.product.product_name %} and are governed by separate terms of service, privacy policy, and support documentation.
 To mitigate risk when using third-party extensions, audit the source code of the extension before installing or updating the extension.

-{% endnote %}

 {% data reusables.cli.cli-extensions %} For more information about how to create {% data variables.product.prodname_cli %} extensions, see "[AUTOTITLE](/github-cli/github-cli/creating-github-cli-extensions)."